Cajac/picoCTF-Writeups/picoCTF_2022/Cryptography/substitution0.md

 Ohj sdqy xg: mxirIOS{5PW5717P710E_3V0DP710E_03055505}
 ```

-The description conveniently tells as that the first line is a decrytion key.
+The description conveniently tells as that the first line is a decryption key.
-So 'Q' decodes to 'A', 'W' to 'B', etc.
+So 'Q' decrypts to 'A', 'W' to 'B', etc.

-Then we have a body of text, large enough for us to use letter frequency analysis.
+Then we have a body of text, large enough for us to use letter frequency analysis should we need to.

 And at the last line we have what looks like our encrypted flag.